Advertisements

 Terence Lewis in television

 He also judged Nach Baliye 5 in 2012 and Nach Baliye 6 in 2013-14.
-After that, he judged many dance competitions, such as Dance Plus 3, Dance Plus 4, Dance Plus Season Five, India Best Dancer, and Nach Baliye 8.
+After that, he judged many dance competitions, including Dance Plus 3, Dance Plus 4, Dance Plus Season Five, India’s Best Dancer, and Nach Baliye 8.

 Terence Lewis’s Friend

 Famous TV actors Sayantani Ghosh and Terence dated for a long time.
-They were together for about five years, but later, their relationship broke up.
-Shantini admitted in an interview that this relationship was broken because of her and not because of Terence Lewis.
+They were together for about 5 years, but their relationship later broke up.
+Shantini admitted in an interview that the relationship was broken because of her, not because of Terence Lewis.

 Terence Lewis Wife

 Terence does not believe in marriage, and he says that if he loves someone, it is not necessary to tie the knot.
 And if two people do not love each other, they do not feel right to be forcibly tied to each other because of the bond of marriage.
-That’s why he has decided that he will never get married in life.
+That’s why he has decided he will never get married.

 Many people keep asking Terence Lewis for wedding pictures, but he is not married, so there is no picture, and there is also little chance of it.